What's Included

 Triggers: review, audit, check code, security review

-A systematic review checklist that covers security (OWASP, input validation, CORS, rate limiting), TypeScript quality (no any, explicit return types, strict mode), error handling (no swallowed errors, user-facing messages), performance (N+1 queries, memory leaks, pagination), and architecture compliance (database wrapper, API versioning, service separation).
+A systematic review checklist that covers security (OWASP, input validation, CORS, rate limiting), TypeScript quality (no any, explicit return types, strict mode), error handling (no swallowed errors, user-facing messages), performance (N+1 queries, memory leaks, pagination), and architecture compliance (StrictDB, API versioning, service separation).

 Each issue is reported with severity, location, fix, and why it matters.